Systems-Theory-in-Systems-Biology/EPI/README.md

 inference(model=model, data="my_data.csv")
 ```

-`data` can be a numpy-2d-array or a PathLike object, which leads to a csv file.
-In the shown case, the csv file `my_data.csv` has to contain the data in the format
+The `data` argument can be a numpy-2d-array or a PathLike object that points to a CSV file.
+In the example shown above, the CSV file `my_data.csv` should contain the data in the following format:

 ```text
 datapoint_dim1, datapoint_dim2, datapoint_dim3, ..., datapoint_dimN